neesafarza/birdie-test/README.md

 ### What I'm pleased with

 - I am pleased with the backend where pagination is used therefore the API wont sent too "heavy" data to the frontend.
-I also like the use of sequelize because it makes managing databases more secure.
+I also like the use of sequelize because it makes managing databases easier and more secure.
 - In front-end, I like how the table can rendered a different column according to eventTypes.
 It also have validation for the careRecipientId to ensure users type in the correct format of care recipient Id.

 ### Room for improvement